 Typically, each user is a member of a single organization.
-However, there are several more complex scenarios that may be configured, for example, a user can:
+However, there are more complex scenarios that may be configured.
+A user can:

 - be a member of multiple organizations and can have different roles in each organization, depending on what level of access they need

 - be a member of one or more parent organizations.
-Note that a user can be only a member of a parent organization, or they could be member of a parent organization and can be a member of regular organizations and/or have individual roles.
+Note that a user can be only a member of a parent organization, or they could be member of a parent organization and a member of regular organizations.

 Users can see their current role and organization at the top of the Service Portal.
 In the following example, the user is signed in as a member of the Development organization.

 When signed in as a member of an organization, the provided view allows a user to only see services that they own and that are visible to that organization.
 Likewise, when a user executes a search, the search will return only VMs that are visible to that organization.

 The view affects everything in the Service Portal, such as the tree, the dashboard, service requests, recommendations and searches.

 The organization menu allows Service Portal users to switch their view to another organization or role.
 The current view is saved when the user logs out of the Service Portal.